← Back to Learn

 Get that question right and the rest becomes straightforward.
 Once you have your score, our guide to what a good IQ score means will help you put it in context.

-What Free IQ Tests Actually Measure
+How Free IQ Tests Work

 A well-designed free IQ test measures the same fundamental cognitive abilities as its paid counterparts: fluid reasoning, working memory, verbal comprehension, and processing speed.
 The difference lies not in what is measured but in the precision, calibration, and clinical validity of the measurement.